cmu-lib/magick_tile/README.md

 This python script relies on Imagemagick to efficiently create derivative tiles of a very large image, and structure them into directories compliant with [IIIF Level 0](https://iiif.io/api/image/2.1/compliance/#level-0-compliance) specification for static sites.

+This takes inspiration heavily from https://github.com/zimeon/iiif/blob/master/iiif_static.py, but uses ImageMagick rather than Pillow in order to speed up generation at the expense of a less flexible treatment of images.

 ## Prerequisites

 - Python 3